typelevel/typelevel.github.com/_posts/2013-06-24-deriving-instances-1.md

 ### Wrapping it up

 How can this actually be used?
-The work can be roughly divided into three groups of people:
+The work can be roughly divided between three roles:

 1. The macro author, who has to implement all the nitty-gritty details of the derivation process.

    That is already done and implemented in _shapeless_.
-   The upcoming 2.0.0 release will contain all the necessary bits and pieces, but unfortunately requires at least Scala 2.10.2 (it will not work for 2.10.1 or earlier).
+   The upcoming 2.0.0 release will contain all the necessary bits and pieces, but requires at least Scala 2.10.2 (it will not work for 2.10.1 or earlier).
    If you are brave, try the latest snapshot version which is available on Sonatype.
 2. The library author, who defines type classes, fundamental instances thereof, and of course the necessary `TypeClass` instances.